 Policy statements on operational resilience issued by the PRA and FCA in March 2021 have highlighted the importance of maintaining client services on an end to end basis and the expectation for, among other things, firms to identify important business services as well as vulnerabilities to set impact tolerances for disruption to important business services and to test their ability to remain within these impact tolerances during severe but plausible disruption scenarios.
-The operational resilience requirements outlined in these policy statements will be effective from 31 March 2022.
+The operational resilience requirements outlined in these policy statements became effective on 31 March 2022.
+In March 2022, the PRA published a further policy statement on operational resilience and operational continuity in resolution in line with a November 2021 consultation paper.
+The policy statement provides, among other things, that certain group obligations relating to operational resilience requirements relevant to CRR firms should apply directly to the CRR consolidation entity, rather than just the individual firms in their group.
+CRR consolidation entities were required to comply with the requirements within a reasonable time and by no later than 30 June 2022.
+Other changes relating to operational resilience came into force on 31 March 2022 while changes relating to operational continuity will come into force on 1 January 2023.
 Resilience risks are heightened for the Group in the following areas: